-- managing NAIF in accordance with the strategy, risk appetite, directions and policies approved by the Board; - instilling in NAIF a culture of trust, honesty and integrity in relationships with NAIF's internal and external stakeholders; - communicating with key Government stakeholders, including NAIF's Ministers and their advisors in accordance with the Communication Protocol;

-- implementing the strategy set by the Board and manage NAIF's activities in accordance with the Board's risk appetite and policy objectives; - being ultimately responsible to the Board for the performance of NAIF; - selecting, appointing and removing employees of NAIF, subject to employee costs being within approved operating cost budgets; - delegating responsibilities and authorities to appropriate employees of NAIF; - complying with all directions provided by the Board regarding the CEO's functions; and - in the event of an acting CEO, any delegation of CEO's powers within the Instrument of Delegation, will be agreed in writing with the Chair.
+- managing NAIF in accordance with the strategy, risk appetite, directions and policies approved by the Board; - instilling in NAIF a culture of trust, honesty and integrity in relationships with NAIF's internal and external stakeholders; - communicating with key Government stakeholders, including NAIF's Ministers and their advisors in accordance with the Communication Protocol; - implementing the strategy set by the Board and manage NAIF's activities in accordance with the Board's risk appetite and policy objectives; - being ultimately responsible to the Board for the performance of NAIF; - selecting, appointing and removing employees of NAIF, subject to employee costs being within approved operating cost budgets; - delegating responsibilities and authorities to appropriate employees of NAIF; and - complying with all directions provided by the Board regarding the CEO's functions.

-1.9 Role of the Company Secretary
+1.9.
+Role of the Company Secretary